antoniovalente/IoT-AgroIntelligence-Node/3Dfiles/README.md

 BOX_WisBlock.stl file for 3D printing the BOX for Wisblock board with RAK1920 (with Mickroe SDI-12 board).
 The BOX has two holes: TOP for antenna (RS:125-1251) and botton for EN3P4MX connector (EN3 séries Dig-Key:SC263-ND).
 A 18650 lithium battery holder also fits in the box.

+HOSE_03.stl and HOSE_04.stl files for 3D printing the HOSES for a flexible hose to house ambient sensors (like BME680).
+The two files have different tolerances.